 Notes : The title of this painting describes a comedy of manners, as James Tissot portrays two fashionably dressed women ignoring a soldier (whose uniform is by contrast conservative and outmoded) who is engrossed in his own telling of a tale.
 This work, exhibited at the Royal Academy in 1872, was one of the first paintings Tissot showed in London after he left France at the fall of the Paris Commune in 1871.

 I visited my good friend in Perth, Western Australia for this long weekend Queen Birthday Victoria holiday.
-Follow my other Instagram @travelnani for more travel photos Perth city view from Kings Park Mural around Northbridge, Perth Blue House Swan River The Secret Garden, Careninup Lake in Gwelup, Perth The Pinnacles National Park, Western Australia
+Follow my other Instagram @travelnani for more travel photos Perth city view from Kings Park Mural around Northbridge, Perth Blue House Swan River The Secret Garden, Careninup Lake in Gwelup, Perth The Pinnacles National Park, Western Australia.
+Photographed by Nani P - instagram @travelnani

-I had shot over thousands photos on my recent travel to Japan.
-I need to spend some time sorting though and editing those bunch of pictures but I'll be sure to post them here for everyone to see.
+I had shot over thousand of photos on my recent travel to Japan.
+I need to spend some time sorting through and editing those bunch of pictures, but I'll be sure to post them here for everyone to see.
 I snapped these photos with my Sony Alpha 300a in Ginza.
-The Ginza (銀座) is Tokyo's most famous upmarket shopping, dining and entertainment district, featuring numerous department stores, boutiques, art galleries, restaurants, night clubs and cafes.
-This place does not suit my lifestyle but there are lots of art galleries here.
+The Ginza (銀座) is Tokyo's most famous upmarket shopping, dining and entertainment district, featuring numerous department stores, boutiques, art galleries, restaurants, nightclubs and cafes.
+This place does not suit my lifestyle, but there are lots of art galleries here.
+Photographed by Nani P - instagram @travelnani

 Painting : The Temptation of Christ, Ary Scheffer, 1854 • Location : NGV, Melbourne • Time : 10 minutes • Medium : colour pencil on sketch book